onecheesepizza/md-view/README.md

 # run locally

-`git clone` the repo to your computer, `cd` to the app directory, then:
+`git clone` the repo to your computer, `cd` to the repo directory, then:

 ```bash
 npm install